nekromoff/bicycle-master-plan/README.md

 # Bicycle Master Plan
-Bicycle Master Plan is a tool / app for displaying various bicycle infrastructure related data on a map.
-Actually, you can pull any OpenStreetMap/custom data on a map, not just bicycle-related data.
+Bicycle Master Plan is a tool / web app for displaying various bicycle infrastructure related data on a map.
+Actually, you can use any OpenStreetMap / custom data on a map, not just bicycle-related data.
+Extensive visual customization is possible by automatical conversion of OSM keys and values to CSS classes.

 It supports the following sources of data:
 - database data (seed your database; markers only)
 - OSM data (JSON format; tiles, paths/ways and markers)
 - custom data (rows in Google Sheets; markers only)
 - GPS EXIF-tagged photos (automatic using default seeder)
+- data provided by users via form

 Built with:
 - Laravel (PHP)